Integers expressible as the sum of two rational cubes: Abstract

 \section{Abstract}

-We prove that a positive proportion of integers are expressible as the sum of two rational cubes, and a positive proportion are not so expressible.
+We prove that a positive proportion of integers are expressible as the sum of two rational cubes, and a positive proportion are not so expressible, thus proving a conjecture of Davenport.
 More generally, we prove that a positive proportion (in fact, at least one sixth) of elliptic curves in any cubic twist family have rank $0$, and a positive proportion (in fact, at least one sixth) of elliptic curves with good reduction at~$2$ in any cubic twist family have rank~$1$.

 Our method involves proving that the average size of the $2$-Selmer group of elliptic curves in any cubic twist family, having any given root number, is $3$.
 We accomplish this by generalizing a parametrization, due to the second author and Ho, of elliptic curves with extra structure by pairs of binary cubic forms.
-We then count integer points satisfying suitable congruence conditions on a quadric hypersurface in the space of real pairs of binary cubic forms in a fundamental domain for the action of $\SL_2(\Z)\times \SL_2(\Z)$, using a combination of geometry-of-numbers methods and the circle method, building on earlier work of Ruth and the first author.
-We give a new interpretation of the singular integral and singular series arising in the circle method in terms of real and $p$-adic integrals with respect to Haar measure on the relevant group $\SL_2\times \SL_2$.
-A~uniformity estimate and sieve then shows that the average size of the $2$-Selmer group over the full cubic twist family~is~$3$.
-After suitably partitioning the subset of curves in the family with given root number, we execute a further sieve to show that the root number is equidistributed and that the same average, now taken over only those curves of given root number, is also $3$.
-Finally, we apply the $p$-parity theorem of Dokchitser--Dokchitser and a $p$-converse theorem of Burungale--Skinner to conclude.
+We then count integer points satisfying suitable congruences on a quadric hypersurface in the space of real pairs of binary cubic forms in a fundamental domain for the action of $\SL_2(\Z)\times \SL_2(\Z)$, using a novel combination of geometry-of-numbers methods and the circle method that builds on earlier work of Ruth and the first author.
+In particular, we make use of a new interpretation of the singular integral and singular series arising in the circle method in terms of real and $p$-adic Haar measures on the relevant group~$\SL_2\times \SL_2$.
+We prove a new uniformity estimate for integral points on such a quadric, which along with a sieve allows us to prove that the average size of the $2$-Selmer group over the full cubic twist family~is~$3$.
+By suitably partitioning the subset of curves in the family with given root number, we carry out a further sieve to show that the root number is equidistributed and that the same average, now taken over only those curves of given root number, is again~$3$.
+Finally, we apply the $p$-parity theorem of Dokchitser and Dokchitser and a new $p$-converse theorem, proven by Burungale and Skinner in the Appendix, to conclude.

-\begin{spacing}{0.85}
+We also prove the analogue of the above results for the sequence of square numbers: namely, we prove that a positive proportion of square integers are expressible as the sum of two rational cubes, and a positive proportion are not so expressible.

+\begin{spacing}{0.15}

 \end{spacing}